jantman/awslimitchecker/docs/source/internals.rst

 services, limits and default limit values without ever connecting to AWS (this is also used to generate the :ref:`Supported Limits <limits>` documentation automatically).

-All calls to boto3 client ("low-level") APIs that do have a Paginator should be handled through :py:func:`~awslimitchecker.utils.boto_query_wrapper`, and most have the proper parameters passed for :py:func:`~awslimitchecker.utils._paginate_dict` to paginate them.
+All calls to boto3 client ("low-level") methods that return a dict response that can include 'NextToken' or another pagination marker, should be called through :py:func:`~awslimitchecker.utils.paginate_dict` with the appropriate parameters.

 When :py:class:`~awslimitchecker.checker.AwsLimitChecker` is instantiated, it imports :py:mod:`~awslimitchecker.services` which in turn creates instances of all ``awslimitchecker.services.*`` classes and adds them to a dict mapping the